 MLB Miles Traveled In 2025 Team-By-Team Rankings

-Of the remaining 28 teams, 26 mark Opening Day on March 27.
+MLB's official 2025 Opening Day is Thursday.
 The opener between the Tampa Bay Rays and Colorado Rockies was moved back a day to give the Rays an extra day to get Steinbrenner Field in Tampa, Florida, ready for a full MLB season.

-Without factoring in the Chicago Cubs – Los Angeles Dodgers two-game series at the Tokyo Dome in mid-March, the Cubs will travel the fewest miles of any MLB team this season at 23039.7.
+Without factoring in the Chicago Cubs – Los Angeles Dodgers two-game series that took place in the Tokyo Dome on March 18-19, the Cubs will travel the fewest miles of any MLB team this season at 23039.7.
 The Padres top the majors at 46806.1 miles traveled, more than twice what the Cubs will travel.

 Tropicana Field in St. Petersburg, the home of the Rays since the franchise began in 1998, was severely damaged by Hurricane Milton this past November.
 The team considered multiple sites before settling on Steinbrenner Field across Tampa Bay.
 The Yankees use the same stadium for their spring training games.
 The capacity for Steinbrenner Field is 11,026.